gcziprusz/NeuralNest/dict.md

 - kernel
   - A filter is a collection of kernels, although the ml domain may use the two terms filter and kernel interchangeably.
 # L
+- Laplace smoothing
+  - Laplace smoothing, also known as add-one smoothing or additive smoothing, is a technique used to smooth probability estimates in cases where some outcomes have zero probabilities in the training data.
+It is commonly applied in Bayesian statistics, natural language processing, and machine learning algorithms, particularly in the context of naive Bayes classifiers and language models.
 - l2 norm
   - The L2 norm, also known as the Euclidean norm or the Euclidean distance, is a measure of the magnitude of a vector in Euclidean space.
 It is defined as the square root of the sum of the squared absolute values of the components of the vector.
 - Linear Regression